jbs4bmx/HoltzmanShield/README.md

         "Red": false,
         "White": false,
         "Yellow": false,

-        // (WIP - Ignore these 3 for now.)
+        "Unheard": false,
+        "Arena": false,
-        // The following items are not yet part of the game.
+        // The following item(s) is(are) not yet part of the game.
 (WIP - Ignore for now.)
-        "BlackDivision": false,
-        "Cultist": false,
-        "EoDOwners": false
+        "BlackDivision": false
     },
     "GodMode": {
         // Disable damage dealt by blunt force trauma.
-        "BluntForce": false,
+        "BluntForce": true,

         // (WIP) Disable damage from projectile penetration of armor.
         // This value is a work in progress and is not currently implemented in this mod. - Please ignore for now.
         "Penetration": false
     },
     "Blacklist": {
-        // Set to 'true' to disable item spawning on PMC bots.
-(Scavs by default do not spawn with this item?)
+        // Set to 'true' to disable item spawning on PMC or Scav bots, or to remove from global loot pools.
+        "pmc": false,
+        "scav": false,
-        "Enabled": false
+        "globalLoot": false
     }
 }
 ```